vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 It also provides a plugin model that enables anyone to implement additional object and block storage backends, outside the main Velero repository.

-The restic intergation was added to give you an out-of-the-box solution for backing up and restoring almost any type of Kubernetes volume.
+Velero's Restic integration was added to give you an out-of-the-box solution for backing up and restoring almost any type of Kubernetes volume.
 This integration is an addition to Velero's capabilities, not a replacement for existing functionality.
-If you're running on AWS, and taking EBS snapshots as part of your regular Velero backups, there's no need to switch to using restic.
-However, if you need a volume snapshot plugin for your storage platform, or if you're using EFS, AzureFile, NFS, emptyDir, local, or any other volume type that doesn't have a native snapshot concept, restic might be for you.
+If you're running on AWS, and taking EBS snapshots as part of your regular Velero backups, there's no need to switch to using Restic.
+However, if you need a volume snapshot plugin for your storage platform, or if you're using EFS, AzureFile, NFS, emptyDir, local, or any other volume type that doesn't have a native snapshot concept, Restic might be for you.

 Restic is not tied to a specific storage platform, which means that this integration also paves the way for future work to enable cross-volume-type data migrations.

 **NOTE:** hostPath volumes are not supported, but the [local volume type][4] is supported.

-## Setup restic
+## Setup Restic

 ### Prerequisites

-- Understand how Velero performs [backups with the restic integration](#how-backup-and-restore-work-with-restic).
+- Understand how Velero performs [backups with the Restic integration](#how-backup-and-restore-work-with-restic).
 - [Download][3] the latest Velero release.
 - Kubernetes v1.12.0 and later.
-Velero's restic integration requires the Kubernetes [MountPropagation feature][6], which is enabled by default in Kubernetes v1.12.0 and later.
+Velero's Restic integration requires the Kubernetes [MountPropagation feature][6], which is enabled by default in Kubernetes v1.12.0 and later.

-### Install restic
+### Install Restic

-To install restic, use the `--use-restic` flag in the `velero install` command.
+To install Restic, use the `--use-restic` flag in the `velero install` command.
 See the [install overview][2] for more details on other flags for the install command.

 ```
 velero install --use-restic
 ```

-When using restic on a storage provider that doesn't have Velero support for snapshots, the `--use-volume-snapshots=false` flag prevents an unused `VolumeSnapshotLocation` from being created on installation.
+When using Restic on a storage provider that doesn't have Velero support for snapshots, the `--use-volume-snapshots=false` flag prevents an unused `VolumeSnapshotLocation` from being created on installation.

-### Configure restic DaemonSet spec
+### Configure Restic DaemonSet spec

-After installation, some PaaS/CaaS platforms based on Kubernetes also require modifications the restic DaemonSet spec.
+After installation, some PaaS/CaaS platforms based on Kubernetes also require modifications the Restic DaemonSet spec.
 The steps in this section are only needed if you are installing on RancherOS, OpenShift, VMware Tanzu Kubernetes Grid Integrated Edition (formerly VMware Enterprise PKS), or Microsoft Azure.

 **RancherOS**

-Update the host path for volumes in the restic DaemonSet in the Velero namespace from `/var/lib/kubelet/pods` to `/opt/rke/var/lib/kubelet/pods`.
+Update the host path for volumes in the Restic DaemonSet in the Velero namespace from `/var/lib/kubelet/pods` to `/opt/rke/var/lib/kubelet/pods`.

 ```yaml
 hostPath: